-Usually a trust that is set up for the relief of poverty, the advancement of education or religion or any other purpose that is beneficial to the community.
-In particular they are set up for certain public purposes.
+Usually, a trust that is set up for the relief of poverty, the advancement of education or religion or any other purpose that is beneficial to the community.
+In particular, they are set up for certain public purposes.
 They are enforced at the suit of the Attorney General acting on behalf of the state.

 Taxation of Cyprus Trust

-The Cyprus Tax Law exempt such trusts from income tax, capital gains tax and estate duty tax, making Cyprus International Trusts a very attractive Cyprus tax planning vehicle for the non-resident investor.
+The Cyprus Tax Law exempts such trusts from income tax, capital gains tax and estate duty tax, making Cyprus International Trusts a very attractive Cyprus tax planning vehicle for the non-resident investor.
 More specifically:

 – All income of a Cyprus international trust is not subject to Cyprus Taxation; dividends, interest or other income received by a trust from an International Cyprus business company is also neither taxable nor subject to withholding tax provided that the beneficiaries are not tax resident in Cyprus; and